 This post is also available in: English

 Toronto is the largest city in Canada and is very culturally and ethnically diverse.
-Resting on the shores of the Lake Ontario Toronto combines much of what I like about New York but is cleaner, friendlier and more laid back.
-Since we only had three days in Toronto we really wanted to make the best of it and get to know the city so we focused more on outdoor activities and skipped most of the museums which are really amazing options for kids but we figured we did not want to spend a whole afternoon or day in a museum as we would loose too much time.
+Resting on the shores of Lake Ontario Toronto combines much of what I like about New York but is cleaner, friendlier and more laid back.
+Since we only had three days in Toronto we really wanted to make the best of it and get to know the city so we focused more on outdoor activities and skipped most of the museums which are really amazing options for kids but we figured we did not want to spend a whole afternoon or day in a museum as we would lose too much time.

 Where to start: Start by researching about the city and decide what attractions and neighborhoods you want to visit; you can check out the Visit Toronto website to get a great overview and see if there are any events going on while you are visiting.
 Since we had a limited amount of time we focused on attractions that we would all enjoy.